AliMoharramipour/Subjective-Dissimilarity-and-Discrimination-Capacity-/README.md

-- **Analysis Code** - Used for analyzing and making charts from the collected data.
+- **Analysis Code** - Used for analyzing and making plots from the collected data.

 - **Collected Data** - Log files gathered from subjects while running the experiment.